marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 > "(non-equal value with same string representation)"

-This happens because function properties can't be meaningfully compared or represented, causing `equals` and `toString` to behave unpredictably.
+This happens because function properties can't be meaningfully compared or represented, causing `equals` and `toString` to behave inconsistently.

 ### The Solution